Regulations of the New Zealand Young Physicists’ Tournament

 IYPT New Zealand squad selection 2021

-The National Selection Committee (NSC) selected the NZ squad of top students from the national entry of videos submitted online.
+The National Selection Committee (NSC) selected the NZ squad of top students from the NZYPT competition and from the national entry of videos submitted online.
 Each squad member was allocated a new IYPT problem to solve and present to the NSC.
-The NSC then chose five students to represent New Zealand in the IYPT Online in 2021.
-Individual entry for this process is $20.
+The NSC then chose five students to represent New Zealand in the IYPT in 2024.
+Individual entry for this process is $25.

 XIII.
 The status of the regulations of the NZYPT